EUDAT-Training/B2SHARE-Training/deploy/09_User_management.md

 ### Set the super administrator
 The superadministrator right allows a particular user to run any B2SHARE operation.
 Please be careful in assigning it.

-Please note: all role operations identify the user based on the email address.
-The user must therefore have logged in into B2SHARE instance at least once in order to be known by the system.

 #### Add super administration rights
 The super administration privileges are set using the b2share tool using the `access` command: